 - 5.3.a3 Seek approval from the Transportation Policy Council (TPC) to create a new subcommittee focused on addressing regional goods movement issues as part of the regional planning process and recommended by the Goods Movement Study - 5.3.a4 Facilitate Freight Advisory Committee and freight community input on the TIP, 2040 RTP, UPWP, and other relevant policy issues, technical studies, and programs. - 5.3.a5 Incorporate Freight-Specific Measures into Project Evaluation Processes (TIP). - 5.3.a6 Respond to inquiries, surveys, and requests regarding the region's freight transportation network and freight planning process. - 5.3.a7 Designate and publicize a freight point-of-contact/technical lead to serve as a liason between the private sector freight community and H-GAC, between H-GAC and TxDOT and between the MPO and its other transportation partners.
-Designation of a freight point of contact will help demonstrate a commitment to freight planning within H-GAC, as well as allow it to build and sustain relationships with key members of the private sector freight community. - 5.3.a8 Develop a freight performance measures program that will enable agencies to gauge system conditions and use, evaluate transportation programs and projects and help decision-makers allocate limited resources more effectively that would otherwise be possible. - 5.3.a9 Develop a freight educational outreach effort as recommended by the Regional Goods Movement Study.
-This will include outreach to shippers, intermodal interests and freight stakeholders as well as developing, maintain, and updating a user-friendly freight page on the H-GAC website containing freight-related information and data. - 5.3.a10 Develop, refine and update freight related GIS information and data developed from the Regional Goods Movement Study. - 5.3.a11 Develop a freight data collection portal to facilitate the exchange of information and a concept of operations for a Freight ITS Program. - 5.3.a12 Pursue grant funding opportunities through collaborative efforts with the H-GAC Air Quality program. - 5.3.a13 Develop Regional Freight Wayfinding Plan to define and prioritize the implementation of roadway freight wayfinding tools and strategies identified from recommendations from the Regional Goods Movement Study (Consultant Assistance Needed \$1,000,000 (\$800,000 STP, \$200,000 Local)) - 5.3.a14 Conduct Urban Core Freight Relief Route study, based on Regional Goods Movement Study recommendations, to relieve freight traffic through the urban core of the region.
-(Consultant Assistance Needed \$1,000,000 (\$800,000 STP, \$200,000 Local))
+Designation of a freight point of contact will help demonstrate a commitment to freight planning within H-GAC, as well as allow it to build and sustain relationships with key members of the private sector freight community. - 5.3.a8 Develop a freight performance measures program to enable agencies to gauge system conditions and use, evaluate transportation programs and projects and help decision-makers allocate limited resources more effectively that would otherwise be possible. - 5.3.a9 Develop a freight educational outreach effort as recommended by the Regional Goods Movement Study.
+This will include outreach to shippers, intermodal interests and freight stakeholders as well as developing, maintain, and updating a user-friendly freight page on the H-GAC website containing freight-related information and data. - 5.3.a10 Develop, refine and update freight related GIS information and data developed from the Regional Goods Movement Study. - 5.3.a11 Develop a freight data collection portal to facilitate the exchange of information and a concept of operations for a Freight ITS Program. - 5.3.a12 Pursue grant funding opportunities through collaborative efforts with the H-GAC Air Quality program. - 5.3.a13 Regional Freight Wayfinding Plan PRODUCT REMOVED PER TIP AMENDMENT.
+FUNDING ADDED TO 5.3.a15 and 5.3.a16 - 5.3.a14 Urban Core Freight Relief Route study PRODUCT REMOVED, SPLIT INTO 5.3.a15 and 5.3.a16